What is the difference between your trading year and the tax year? Should they be the same? Does it matter?

-There could also be tax benefits to having a year end which differs from the tax year end.
-Although some of the rules around which profits get taxed in which tax year are a little complicated, once you’ve got through the first couple of years of trading then you will be taxed on the profits from your trading year that ended during the current tax year.
-So if your trading year end is 30 June 2011, then for the 2011-2012 tax year you will be taxed on the profits for the year ended 30 June 2011, NOT on the profits for the year ending 5 April 2012 (assuming that this is your third year or more of trading).
+Some of the rules for sole traders around which profits get taxed in which tax year are a little complicated.
+The basic rule is that you will be taxed on the profits from your trading year that ended during the current tax year.
+If your trading year end is 30 June 2019, then for the 2019-2020 tax year you will be taxed on the profits for the year ended 30 June 2019, NOT on the profits for the year ending 5 April 2020 (assuming that this is your third year or more of trading).

 If you are likely to see your business expanding and becoming more profitable over time, then having a trading year end which is different from your tax year end could mean that the increase in tax payable is delayed.